Financing a college education is necessary for a large majority of students and their families.

 Most students attending college in Tennessee look to student loans to help fill the gap between scholarship, grants, and savings and the total cost of attendance.
 In fact, the average borrower from Tennessee colleges and universities from the Class of 2017 graduated with $25,054 in student debt.

-Student loans can be either federal or private.
-Federal loans are offered by the Department of Education, while private loans are originated by private banks and lenders.
 Most federal student loans do not have credit requirements, but there are limits on how much can be borrowed each year per student.
 Private loans, on the other hand, have more restrictive credit qualification guidelines and most students need a cosigner to qualify.

 As mentioned, private student loans can come from many sources, but for Tennessee college students, the following are great options: